cockroachdb/docs/v2.1/performance-benchmarking-with-tpc-c.md

 ## Benchmark a large cluster

 The methodology for reproducing CockroachDB's 30-node, 10,000 warehouse TPC-C result is similar to that for the [3-node, 1,000 warehouse example](#benchmark-a-small-cluster).
 The only difference (besides the larger node count and dataset) is that you will use CockroachDB's [partitioning](partitioning.html) feature to ensure replicas for any given section of data are located on the same nodes that will be queried by the load generator for that section of data.
+Partitioning also helps distribute the workload evenly across the cluster.

 ### Before you start